projectcalico/calico/docs/FAQ.md

 Remember: the security profile for the container will need to allow traffic to the internet as well.
 You can read about how to configure security profiles in the [Advanced Network Policy](AdvancedNetworkPolicy.md) guide.

 ### How can I enable NAT for incoming traffic to containers with private IP addresses?
-As discussed already, the recommended way to get traffic to a containers that need to be accessed from the internet is to give them public IP addresses and to configure Calico to peer with the data center's existing L3 routers.
+As discussed, the recommended way to get traffic to containers that need to be accessed from the internet is to give them public IP addresses and to configure Calico to peer with the data center's existing L3 routers.